wisniewskikr/chrisblog-it-cloud/spring-cloud/tests/full-tests/springcloud-springboot3-fulltests-gateway/README.md

 * **Microservices**: Microservices are a software architecture style where an application is built as a collection of small, independent services that communicate through APIs.
 Each service focuses on a specific business function, allowing for easier scaling, deployment, and maintenance.
 * **Spring Cloud Gateway**: Spring Cloud Gateway is a reactive, API gateway service in the Spring Cloud ecosystem.
 It provides routing, load balancing, and API request handling.
 Built on top of Spring WebFlux, it allows dynamic routing, filtering, and monitoring of requests to various microservices, acting as a reverse proxy with features like path rewriting, rate limiting, and security integration.
 * **End-To-End Tests**: End-to-end (E2E) tests are a type of software testing that validate the complete flow of an application—from start to finish—to ensure all integrated components work together as expected.
 These tests simulate real user scenarios to verify the system behaves correctly across the full stack, including frontend, backend, databases, and external services.
+* **Integration Tests**: Integration testing checks if different parts of an application work together as expected.
+* **Unit Tests**: Unit tests are short, automated tests that check whether individual parts (or "units") of a program—like functions, methods, or classes—work as expected.
+Each test typically focuses on a single piece of code in isolation.

 USAGES
 ------